 5 things to know about ghosters:

-- The ability to ghost people and having healthy levels of self esteem will never coexist.
-Bottom line: There’s no point in “retaliation” or “revenge” against a ghoster.
+- The ability to ghost girlfriends and friends and having healthy levels of self esteem will never coexist.
+Bottom line: There’s no point in “retaliation” or to plan a “ghosting revenge“.
 These are people who already feel sh*tty enough about themselves to begin with or they wouldn’t have to do the ice-out-cop-out.
 The misery that they feel about themselves on a daily basis is their punishment.